 Before September 2015, a pharmacist in Ireland undergo a four-year academic training, and complete the National Pharmacy Internship Programme (NPIP).
 This will qualify the person as a pharmacist in Ireland.
 However, this study approach has changed.

-Recently, the scope of Pharmacy education has changed in Ireland.
-It resulted in the development of an integrated five-year pharmacy program by the three universities offering pharmacy courses: TCD, UCC and RCSI.
+Recently, the scope of pharmacy education has changed in Ireland.
+It resulted in the development of an integrated five-year pharmacy program by the three universities offering pharmacy courses: TCD, UCC, and RCSI.

 This five-year academic structure started in September 2015.
-In the new structure, the aspiring pharmacists will complete a five-year program which include four years full-time academic training – both theoretical and practical, and a 12-month traineeship in a community pharmacy or hospital pharmacy department.
+In the new structure, the aspiring pharmacists will complete a five-year program which includes four years full-time academic training – both theoretical and practical, and a 12-month traineeship in a community pharmacy or hospital pharmacy department.
 The four-year undergraduate course leads to the award of a B.Sc.
 (Pharm.).

 After the postgraduate fifth-year study, successful candidates will be awarded the M. Pharm degree.
 According to the regulations of the Pharmaceutical Society of Ireland, the M. Pharm is the minimum requirement required to practice as a pharmacist in Ireland.

 The PSI is responsible for regulation of pharmacy education, training and the practice of Pharmacy in Ireland in accordance with the Pharmacy Act of 2007.
 Their accreditation team also ensures that the pharmacy schools maintain the standards and Code of conduct.
 There are three accredited pharmacy schools in Ireland.

 The PSI organises continuing professional development (CPD) for pharmacists.

 Registration of Pharmacists in Ireland